On the Learnability of Watermarks for Language Models: Background and notation: watermarking

 where $\Xi$ is the set of possible watermark keys.
 This function $\fw$ outputs a distribution $\pw(\cdot \mid x)$ from which to generate the next token in the watermarked text, given an original next token distribution $\plm(\cdot \mid x)$, input text $x$, and watermark key $\xi \in \Xi$.

 We define a watermark detection algorithm to be a function

 Given some text $x$ and watermark key $\xi$, $\fd$ outputs a p-value with respect to the null hypothesis that $x$ is independent of $\fw$ with key $\xi$.
-Internally, $\fd$ computes a test statistic that measures the strength of the signal embedded by the watermark, then computes a p-value using the distribution of the test statistic under the null hypothesis.
-If the p-value is below a certain significance level, the null hypothesis is rejected and the text is detected as watermarked.
-Slightly imprecisely, rejecting the null means the text is detected as model-generated.\footnote{This is slightly imprecise because model-generated text is not the only text that can be watermarked.
-For example, someone could write watermarked text by manually following the watermarking algorithm.
+Informally, $\fd$ computes a test statistic that measures the strength of the watermark signal, then computes a p-value using the distribution of the test statistic under the null hypothesis.
+If the p-value is below a given significance level, the null hypothesis is rejected and the text is detected as watermarked.
+Slightly imprecisely, rejecting the null hypothesis means the text is detected as model-generated.\footnote{This is slightly imprecise because model-generated text is not the only text that can be deliberately watermarked.
+For example, a human could write watermarked text by manually following the watermarking algorithm.
 However, for most practical use cases, such as detecting academic dishonesty, this minor imprecision is not an issue because either way, the user is doing something suspicious and unusual.}